Cleopatra (1963 film): Plot

 While planning a campaign against Parthia in the east, Antony realizes that he needs money and supplies that only Egypt can sufficiently provide.
 After repeatedly refusing to leave Egypt, Cleopatra acquiesces and meets him on her royal barge in Tarsus.
 The two begin a love affair.
 Octavian's removal of Lepidus forces Antony to return to Rome, where he marries Octavian's sister Octavia to prevent political conflict.
 This enrages Cleopatra.
-Antony and Cleopatra reconcile and marry, with Antony divorcing Octavia.
+Antony and Cleopatra reconcile.
 Octavian, incensed, reads Antony's will to the Roman senate, revealing that Antony wishes to be buried in Egypt.
 Rome turns against Antony, and Octavian's call for war against Egypt receives a rapturous response.
 The war is decided at the naval Battle of Actium on September 2, 31 BC, where Octavian's fleet, under the command of Agrippa, defeats the lead ships of the Antony-Egyptian fleet.
 Assuming Antony is dead, Cleopatra orders the Egyptian forces home.
 Antony follows her, leaving his fleet leaderless and soon defeated.

 Months later, Cleopatra sends Caesarion under disguise out of Alexandria.
 She also convinces Antony to resume command of his troops and fight Octavian's advancing armies.
 However, Antony's soldiers abandon him during the night.
 Rufio, the last man loyal to Antony, kills himself.
 Antony tries to goad Octavian into single combat, but is eventually forced to flee into the city.
 When Antony returns to the palace, Apollodorus, who was in love with Cleopatra himself, tells him she is in her tomb as she had instructed, and lets Antony believe she is dead.
 Antony falls on his own sword.
 Apollodorus then confesses that he lied to Antony and assists him to the tomb where Cleopatra and two servants had taken refuge.
 Antony dies in Cleopatra's arms.